intel/pmem-csi/DEVELOPMENT.md

 ================================

-If device mode is switched between LVM and direct(aka ndctl), please keep in mind that PMEM-CSI driver does not clean up or reclaim Namespaces, therefore Namespaces plus other related context (LVM state) created in previous mode will remain stored on device and most likely will create trouble in another device mode.
+If device mode is switched between LVM and direct(aka ndctl), please keep in mind that PMEM-CSI driver does not clean up or reclaim namespaces, therefore namespaces plus other related context (LVM state) created in previous mode will remain stored on device and most likely will create trouble in another device mode.

 Going from LVM device mode to direct device mode
 ------------------------------------------------

-- examine LV Groups state on a node: `vgs`
+- examine LV groups state on a node: `vgs`
-- examine LV Phys.Volumes state on a node: `pvs`
+- examine LV physical volumes state on a node: `pvs`
-- Delete LV Groups before deleting namespaces: `vgremove VGNAME`, to avoid orphaned VGroups
+- delete LV groups before deleting namespaces to avoid orphaned volume groups: `vgremove VGNAME`

 NOTE: The next **WILL DELETE ALL NAMESPACES** so be careful!

-- Delete Namespaces on a node using CLI: `ndctl destroy-namespace all --force`
+- Delete namespaces on a node using CLI: `ndctl destroy-namespace all --force`

 Going from direct device mode to LVM device mode
 ----------------------------------------------

-No special steps are needed to clean up Namespaces state.
+No special steps are needed to clean up namespaces state.

-If PMEM-CSI driver has been operating correctly, there should not be existing Namespaces as CSI Volume lifecycle should have been deleted those after end of life of Volume.
-If there are, you can either keep those (LVM device mode does honor "foreign" Namespaces and leaves those alone) if you have enough space, or you can choose to delete those using `ndctl` on node.
+If PMEM-CSI driver has been operating correctly, there should not be existing namespaces as CSI volume lifecycle should have been deleted those after end of life of volume.
+If there are, you can either keep those (LVM device mode does honor "foreign" namespaces and leaves those alone) if you have enough space, or you can choose to delete those using `ndctl` on node.